 Fashion as You Age

-So, does a woman of a certain age have choose between the dowager look or one provoking public ridicule?
+So, does a woman of a certain age have to choose between the dowager look or one provoking public ridicule?
 Of course not!
-There are plenty of popular styles that any woman can look good in regardless of age.
+Plenty of popular styles can complement any woman, regardless of age.

 Leather

 Whether it’s genuine or faux leather, the fashion is chic on anyone.
-Whether it’s a dress, skirt or pants, a simply cut leather garment is classic and timeless.
-Just avoid anything too short or tight, and balance the leather with something softer, for example, silk or cashmere.
+Whether it’s a dress, skirt, or pants, a simply cut leather garment is classic and timeless.
+Avoid anything too short or tight, and balance the leather with something softer, such as silk or cashmere.

 Denim